Dream Club: Legacy

 The October issue of Comic Rush, sold August 26, started publishing the first manga version of Dream C Club, called Dream Club Destiny and drawn by 888.
 Another manga adaptation, named Dream C Club: Dear Girls started serializing on Famitsu Comic Clear on May 15, 2010.

 Two music clips produced by Project No. 9 were released on November 10, 2010.
 The first one used the song "Sweetx2☆Summer" sung by Ami Koshimizu and Kaori Mizuhashi, featuring the heroines Amane and Setsu.
 The second used "Time Traveler" sung by Asumi Kodama and Sawa Ishige, and featuring the heroines Airi and Mari.

+Sequels

 A sequel to the game, titled Dream Club Zero, was released on January 27, 2011.
 The game features three new hostesses, such as Haruka, a rich girl, Nonono, who comes from the future, and Asuka, a professional beach volleyball player.
 The game is rated D by CERO, due to featuring more sexual themes than in the first game, such as erotic eating.

 In March 29, 2012, a spin-off Mahjong title by the name of "Mahjong Dream C Club" was released for the Xbox 360 as well as the PlayStation 3.

 On February 22, 2014 a free to play spin-off by the name of "Dream C Club: Host Girls on Stage" was released for PlayStation 4.

 Another sequel was released on April 10, 2014 for the PlayStation 3 by the name of "Dream C Club Gogo".